Customizing

 Swap the entire font stack with one config line.

-The theme defaults to Splunk Data Sans Pro (the official Splunk typeface, also used on help.splunk.com) for display and body, paired with JetBrains Mono for code.
-Three params change every font on the site; one is loaded from Splunk’s CDN, the other two from Google Fonts.
+The theme defaults to Inter (Google Fonts) for display and body, paired with JetBrains Mono for code.
+Three params change every font on the site.
+Splunk sites can opt back into Splunk Data Sans Pro with one extra flag — see below.

 The three font slots #